 - This Oracle Communications Customer Advisory Board micro-site contains various pages (about, FAQ and CAB premium content).

-- The Honeywell Aerospace Channel Partner Advisory Board has its own page on their website.
+- The Honeywell Aerospace Partners Advisory Board has its own page on their website.

 - The Dyn Customer Advisory Board page provides an overview and roster of the board.